opencollective/opencollective/rfcs/015-utility-first-css-framework.md

 ## Adoption / Transition strategy

-Since there is a lot of components and UI built with styled-components, we'd have to accept that we would live with both libraries for a while.
-We could adopt Tailwind and the utilify-first suite as the new main approach to styling - while slowly building new components and replacing old stuff using the new suite - motivated by new and better looks, improved dx, and better accessibility for the end user.
+- Since there is a lot of components and UI built with styled-components, we have to accept that we would live with both libraries for a while.
+- We propose to adopt Tailwind and the utilify-first suite as the new main approach to styling - while slowly building new components and replacing old stuff using the new suite.
+- To allow for a smoother transition, new development using `styled-components` is accepted but discouraged.

 ### Suggested steps